 According to Bruce Campbell, V.P., Clare Computer Solutions, “If someone spoofs an email that seems to be coming from someone you know, you can get a feel for an email that doesn’t feel right.
 Occasionally, I’ll get an email from a good friend that just says, ‘Check this out – this is hilarious and has a link.’
 I never click the link.
 I call the friend and say, did you send me an email?”

-Nick Espinosa had another idea as well — and it’s easy and nearly impossible to break.
-Have C-level executives and their staff handle any money or data exchange with a verbal password between themselves to verify who they are.
+Nick Espinosa had another idea as well: Have C-level executives and their staff handle any money or data exchange with a verbal password between themselves to verify who they are.
 If the CEO heads out for a conference, he can instruct the controller that anything financial will need the verbal password they established.

 These attacks can be targeted or sent en masse.
 Per Robert Siciliano, Identity Theft Expert at BestIDTheftCompanys, if the hacker doesn’t have true access, he will send out an email to thousands of people, hoping to land just one or two.
 In that email, the hacker communicates that the user has been hacked and needs to follow their instructions to prevent any consequences.
 Alternatively, they’ll send the malicious software (often ransomware in this case) and follow up later.